Explore these 13 family favorites close to Central Ohio.

 Always check online or call ahead to verify operating hours and costs before you head out.

-Check out the online version of this story at ColumbusParent.com for links to past articles about some of these destinations.
+Check out the links below for past articles about some of these destinations.

 AHA!
 A Hands-on Adventure: A Children's Museum